BASRA WAR CEMETERY

 This cemetery is currently not open to visitors.
 1.5 km of security fencing has been erected to secure the boundaries of the cemetery during renovation work.

+Whilst the current climate of political instability persists it is extremely challenging for the Commission to manage or maintain its cemeteries and memorials located within Iraq.
 However, a two volume Roll of Honour listing all casualties buried and commemorated in Iraq has been produced.
 These volumes are on display at the Commission's Head Office in Maidenhead and are available for the public to view.

 Before considering a visit to Iraq the Commission strongly recommends that you check the advice given by the Foreign & Commonwealth Office on the travel section of their website: